 About their work, poet Eileen Myles writes,

 [CAConrad] always argues (from the inside of their poems) for a poetry of radical inclusivity while keeping a very queer shoulder to the wheel.
 Their kind of queerness strikes me as non-polarizing, not intentionally but because of the fullness of their exposition, a kind of gigantism that seems to me to be most deeply informed by love, and a tenderness for the ravages and tumult of existence.

-CAConrad’s honors include fellowships from the Banff Art Center, Lannan Foundation, MacDowell Colony, Pew Center for Arts & Heritage, and Ucross Foundation.
-CAConrad conducts lectures and workshops across the country on (Soma)tics and Ecopoetics.
-He currently lives in Philadelphia.
+CAConrad’s honors include a Ruth Lilly Poetry Prize, a PEN Josephine Miles Award, a Creative Capital grant, a Lambda Literary Award, and fellowships from the Banff Art Center, the Lannan Foundation, MacDowell, Pew Center for Arts & Heritage, the Poetry Foundation, and Ucross Foundation.
+CAConrad conducts lectures and workshops on (Soma)tics and Ecopoetics.

 CAConrad exhibits their poems as art objects in places such as Futura Gallery in Prague, Robert Grunenberg Gallery in Berlin, the Elizabeth Foundation for the Arts in New York City, Vielmetter Gallery in Lost Angels, Tai Kwun Contemporary in Hong Kong, the Deering Estate in Miami, Batalha Centro de Cinema in Porto, Portugal, and other places.
 In 2022 there was a solo exhibition of CAConrad’s poems in FLUENT Gallery in Santander, Spain, which Alex Alonso curated, titled “13 Moons.”